-The Company's and The Group's cash flow remains strong and the distribution is in line with the Company's financial targets and dividend policy for the period 2015-2019.
+The Company's and The Group's profit and financial position remains strong and the distribution is in line with the Company's financial targets and dividend policy for the period 2015-2019.

 In addition to the redemption procedure being a simple and efficient way for Björn Borg to distribute capital to the shareholders, it may be more favourable from a tax perspective for certain shareholders.